Sports in California: Skateboarding

 Skateboarding is a sport heavily associated with California as it is the place where the sport started.
 Professional skateboarder Tony Hawk was born in Carlsbad, California in 1968 and was involved in many bowl riding and vert competitions there.

 Others

 The California State Games, a statewide Olympics-like sport event, take place in California every year.
 The United States Olympic Committee governs this event.

 Cricket is growing in California due to the growth of the South Asian community, with one team from the state (San Francisco Unicorns) playing in Major League Cricket.

+Chess also has an organized competitive and scholastic presence in California: San Francisco's Mechanics' Institute Chess Club describes itself as home to the longest-running chess program in the United States, while CalChess says California is one of the top five states in United States Chess Federation membership and has chess tournaments almost every weekend.
+US Chess listings for California include events across Northern and Southern California, including the CalChess Super States in Santa Clara, the Lina Grumette Memorial Day Classic in Los Angeles, the Sacramento Chess Championship, the Pacific Coast Open in Irvine and the Central California Open in Fresno.

+Scholastic chess is especially visible through events such as the CalChess Super States, which divides K–12 players by grade and rating sections, and the San Francisco Scholastic Chess Championship, which Mechanics' Institute says has brought together more than 300 young players each spring for nearly 20 years.

 Northern California–Southern California rivalry

 Most of the teams from Northern California and Southern California are involved in intrastate rivalries.
 There are particularly strong rivalries between the Bay Area and SoCal teams, even extending to college teams.